-Directions: Look closely at the artifact and then follow the See-Think-Wonder prompts below.
+Directions: Look closely at the photo of the artifact and then follow the See-Think-Wonder prompts below.

 SEE: Look closely at the artifact in the photo.
 What do you notice about it?
 Write down as many details as possible.